chriscodex/Social-Network-REST-API/README.md

 ## API Consumption :desktop_computer:
 ### Endpoints
 By default the API exposes port `:5050`

-To access endpoints that include the path parameter `/api`, they will need to send a token as an `Authorization header`.
+To access endpoints that include the path parameter `/api`, they will need to send a token as an `Authorization` header.
 This token is generated when a registered user logs in.

 - **Home**
 Shows a welcome message indicating that the connection has been made successfully.

   `GET` `http://localhost:5050/`

   Server Response:

   ```
   {
     "message": "Welcome to the Social Network API",